tjkSec/Syntacks/README.md

 - [ ] Optimization
 - [ ] Number lines
 - [ ] Real time editability
+- [ ] File size is current 16kb (not minimized or optimized), make this lower.

 ## Issues to be fixed
 - [ ] Html tags break as using dangerouslySetInnerHTML to add the span element around regExp